1backend/1backend/docs/types.md

 ### Referring to named types from other services

-Since services are designed to talk to each other, the picture would not be whole without a way to refer to types in other services:
+Since services are designed to talk to each other, the picture would not be complete without a way to refer to types in other services:

 ```json
 {